Akrog/ansible-role-storage/docs/examples.rst

 won't match the created volumes.

-We can use the `name` parameter to connect to a volume, or we can use the size, size they are all of different sizes.
+We can use the `name` parameter to connect to a volume, or we can use the size, if they are all of different sizes.

 .. code-block:: yaml